obalabanov/randKrylov/README.md

 # Randomized Krylov methods

-randKrylov is a MATLAB library featuring randomized Krylov methods for the solution of large linear systems and eigenvalue problems.
-So far it contains functions `randgmres` and `randeigs`, which are counterparts of the built-in `gmres` and `eigs`.
+randKrylov is a MATLAB library featuring randomized Krylov methods for solving large linear systems and eigenvalue problems.
+The functions `randgmres` and `randeigs` can be **over 4 and 10 times faster**, respectively, than the built-in analogues `gmres` and `eigs`, while they are just as (or even more) accurate.

-`randgmres` can provide solutions to linear systems several times faster than the built-in `gmres`.
-A speedup over `gmres` can be observed when the GMRES method takes many inner iterations: if $m > 10 \log(n)$, where $n$ and $m$, respectively, are the dimension of the system and the number of GMRES inner iterations.
-Moreover, `randgmres` can be not only more efficient but also more robust than `gmres` in terms of numerical stability, majorly thanks to the new criterion for certification of solution.
-In particular, when `gmres` reports error stagnation, `randgmres` can detect this stagnation much sooner, or even detect no stagnation and reduce the error to a greater extent (see the experiments).
+`randgmres` can provide solutions to linear systems several times faster than the built-in `gmres` when the GMRES method takes many inner iterations: if $m > 10 \log(n)$, where $n$ and $m$, respectively, are the dimension of the system and the number of GMRES inner iterations.
+Moreover, `randgmres` can be not only more efficient, but also more robust than `gmres` in terms of numerical stability, mainly due to the new randomized criterion for solution certification.
+In particular, when `gmres` reports error stagnation, `randgmres` can detect this stagnation much sooner, or even detect the absence of stagnation and reduce the error to a greater extent (see experiments).

-`randeigs` can provide solutions to unsymmetric eigenvalue problems more than **10x** faster than the built-in `eigs`.
+`randeigs` can provide solutions to unsymmetric eigenvalue problems over 10 times faster than the built-in `eigs`, that are just as accurate.
 The speedup is greater when a large Krylov space is used.
-`randeigs` can compute the solution either with the classical Rayleigh–Ritz approximation, as is done in `eigs`, or randomized Rayleigh–Ritz approximation, which can allow even more reduction of the computational cost but can be slightly less accurate.
+In addition to using the classical Rayleigh-Ritz approximation, as in the built-in eigs, `randeigs` also has the ability to use the randomized Rayleigh-Ritz approximation, which can reduce the computational cost even further.

 An additional distinguishing feature of `randgmres` and `randeigs` is the ability to perform the dominant operations in single precision that can halve the memory usage and speed up the computations.

 ## Syntax for randgmres
  `x = randgmres(A,b)` attempts to solve *n* x *n* linear system *Ax* = *b*.